nestybox/sysbox/README.md

 ### Sysvisor integration tests

-The sysvisor integration Makefile target (`test-sysvisor`) spawns a Docker privileged container, installs sysvisor *inside* of it, and runs the tests in directory `tests/`.
+The Sysvisor integration Makefile target (`test-sysvisor`) spawns a Docker privileged container, installs Sysvisor *inside* of it, and runs the tests in directory `tests/`.

 In order to debug, it's sometimes useful to launch the Docker privileged container and get a shell in it.
 This can be done with: